ubirch/ubirch-ansible-nifi/README.md

  1. Set up a (virtual) machine
  2. Register the IPv4 address in the DNS
- 3. Create a TLS certificate
- 4. Configure environment
+ 3. Configure environment
- 5. Deploy NiFi and its dependencies
+ 4. Deploy NiFi and its dependencies

 The results of the preparatory steps are all stored in a YAML inventory file that is then used by Ansible to run the main playbook.